 Assistant Professor of Petroleum Engineering

-- 2014, Doctoral Degree, Civil Engineering, Massachusetts Institute of Technology
+- 2014, Doctoral Degree, Civil and Environmental Engineering, Massachusetts Institute of Technology

-I am a geoscientist and a petroleum engineer.
-I received my masters in Petroleum Engineering from Stanford University and my PhD in Civil and Environmental Engineering from MIT.
-Applications of my research have been in modeling and simulation of induced seismicity, subsidence, hydraulic fracturing, enhanced oil recovery, and reservoir characterization.
-Prior to a career in academia, I worked in the E&P (exploration and production), oilfield services, and consulting sectors of the petroleum industry.
+I am a geoscientist.
+I received MS in Petroleum Engineering from Stanford University and SM and PhD in Civil and Environmental Engineering from MIT.
+Applications of my research are in modeling of groundwater flows, contaminant transport, induced seismicity, subsidence, hydraulic fracturing, enhanced oil recovery, and reservoir characterization.
+Prior to a career in academia, I worked in the E&P (exploration and production), oilfield services, and consulting sectors of the energy industry.

 I am interested in coupled multi-physics processes of flow, transport, and mechanical deformation in porous media.
 I emphasize a mathematical and computational approach in studying geophysical systems to identify the dominant coupling mechanisms and expressing them in the form of reduced-order models.